 Once you have calibrated A0 to read as close to 1.0 as you can, you shouldn’t need to adjust it again.
 Now look at the values being displayed for A1.
 Ideally these will be anywhere between 0.00 and 10.00 depending on the seeing conditions.
 If the values are outside this range, you will need to adjust a parameter in the Arduino sketch at line 51:

-The default setting of -0.5 works for my SSSM but yours may well need a different value.
+The default setting of -0.05 works for my SSSM but yours may well need a different value.
 Check the maximum value displayed for A1 over a series of readings.
-If it is higher than 10.00 then change the VARIATION_OFFSET.
-So for example if you get “A1: 13.00” then set VARIATION_OFFSET to –3.0 as (13.00 + -3.0 = 10.00).
+If it is higher than 10.00 then you may need to change the VARIATION_OFFSET depending on whether the client software on the PC accepts values higher than 10.00 or not.
+So for example if you get “A1: 13.00” and this causes errors with the client software, then set VARIATION_OFFSET to –3.0 as (13.00 + -3.0 = 10.00).

 Save the sketch and upload it to the Pro Micro using Sketch -> Upload.
 Check the values of A1 again and repeat as necessary.
 You may need to try this step a few times over several days to find the maximum or minimum offset, as the seeing will vary over time.

 If you wish to add the optional OLED display, skip ahead to Step 17 and then return here once you have added the display.
 You’ll just need to put the SSSM inside a box of some sort.
 Electronics retailers sell a variety of small project boxes, or if you’re like me you’ll probably have something suitable that you’ve put by “because it might come in useful”.